aksloms/ravenous/README.md

 ## Ravenous
 Ravenous website allows user to search for restaurants based on criteria such as location.
-Built with React, uses Yelp APIto get restaurant information.
+Built with React, uses Yelp API to get restaurant information.

 Created as part of "Create Front-End App with React" Codecademy course.